Table of Contents

 Function and Location of the Tonsils

-In total, six tonsils comprise the pharyngeal lymphoid ring (Waldeyer’s tonsillar ring): The paired palatine tonsils (tonsils, located between the palatoglossal and palatopharyngeal arches), the tubal tonsil (eustachian tonsil, associated with the pharyngeal opening of the auditory tube), the unpaired lingual tonsils (lingual tonsils, located on the floor of the oropharyngeal passageway, at the root of the tongue) and the pharyngeal tonsils (adenoid tonsils, located in the roof and the posterior wall of the nasopharynx, also called polyps).
+In total, six tonsils comprise the pharyngeal lymphoid ring (Waldeyer’s tonsillar ring): the paired palatine tonsils (the tonsils located between the palatoglossal and palatopharyngeal arches), the tubal tonsil (the eustachian tonsil, associated with the pharyngeal opening of the auditory tube), the unpaired lingual tonsils (the lingual tonsils, located on the floor of the oropharyngeal passageway, at the root of the tongue), and the pharyngeal tonsils (the adenoid tonsils, located in the roof and the posterior wall of the nasopharynx, also called ‘polyps’).

-Located at the entrance to the epi- and mesopharynx, their task is to act as filters for ingested or inhaled antigens and to render them harmless.
+Located at the entrance to the epipharynx and mesopharynx, the task of the tonsils is to act as filters for ingested or inhaled antigens and to render them harmless.